kloudbytes/certified-kubernetes-administator/docs/01-cka-course-Introduction/install-k8s-kubeadm-ubuntu-22-containerd.md

 ## On k8s-worker<*>
 ##### Join the worker node into k8s-worker<*>

-Use the output from __kubeadm token create__ command in previous step from the master server and run here.
+Use the output from __kubeadm token create__ command in the previous step from the master server and run here.

 ```
 Sample format: